Pegasus lancifer

-Pegasus lancifer, the sculptured seamoth or sculptured dragonfish, is a species of fish in the family Pegasidae which is endemic to the temperate seas of southern Australia and Tasmania.
+Pegasus lancifer, the sculptured seamoth or sculptured dragonfish, is a species of seamoth which is endemic to the temperate seas of southern Australia and Tasmania.
 They are known to gather in large numbers in the shallows of estuaries.
 Individuals can bury themselves in the sediment and change colours to camouflage them.
 The male & female spawn as a pair, swimming with their vents touching around a 1 m above the substrate, while the eggs and sperm are released.
 After spawning the pair separates and the eggs begin a pelagic phase.